124 Jingle Bell-Rockin’ Christmas Dinner Ideas

 This Japanese bread is soft and light with the barest hint of sweetness on the top.
 Perfect for sopping up juices from a roast, with butter, or eaten just as-is, one thing is certain —these rolls won't stick around for long.

 Treat yourself to a holiday cocktail for extra warm holiday vibes.
+And for a fun activity with guests, check out Yummly users' favorite cocktails state by state.

 Festive cocktail recipes: